Fainabi/Learning-ML/README.md

 # Learning for ML
-I start this for practicing training modules of machine learning and as a note of what I've learnt in the courses([Stanford CS229: Machine Learning (Autumn 2018)](https://www.youtube.com/watch?v=jGwO_UgTS7I&list=PLoROMvodv4rMiGQp3WXShtMGgzqpfVfbU)) on youtube.
+I start this for practicing training models of machine learning and as a note of what I've learnt in the courses([Stanford CS229: Machine Learning (Autumn 2018)](https://www.youtube.com/watch?v=jGwO_UgTS7I&list=PLoROMvodv4rMiGQp3WXShtMGgzqpfVfbU)) on youtube.

 ## Content